Steve Witkoff: Iran's nuclear program

-Witkoff supported Trump's attempts to reach a diplomatic solution to Iran's nuclear program.
+Diplomats with knowledge of the Iran talks said Witkoff undermined the negotiations by misrepresenting a key exchange.
 He has stated that Iran should abandon its nuclear enrichment program as part of an agreement.
 As special envoy, he was the chief negotiator with Iran during the April–May 2025 talks.

 Personal life

-Witkoff previously lived on the Upper East Side in Manhattan.
-In 1987, he married Lauren Jill Rappoport, who was then an associate at the Manhattan law firm of Botein, Hays & Sklar.
-They have three sons.
+In 1987, Witkoff married Lauren Jill Rappoport, who was then an associate at the Manhattan law firm of Botein, Hays & Sklar.
 In 2011, their 22-year-old son Andrew died of an OxyContin overdose at the now-closed Sunset Plaza Drive sober living facility in California.
-Their son Zach is a co-founder of World Liberty Financial, a cryptocurrency company.
-Their son Alexander is co-CEO of the Witkoff Group.
+Their son Zachary is a co-founder of World Liberty Financial, a cryptocurrency company.
+Their son Alex is co-CEO of the Witkoff Group.

 In 2019, Witkoff relocated from New York City to Florida and settled in Miami Beach.
-Since at least 2024, Witkoff has been in a relationship with Lauren Olaya, who often accompanies him.
+He separated from his wife, Jill, and has been in a relationship with Lauren Olaya since 2024; she often accompanies him.

-The Witkoff family also own a farm in Lexington, Kentucky, which was reported to be the location for a fundraiser in October 2025 for Nate Morris alongside Vivek Ramaswamy.
+The Witkoff family also owns a farm in Lexington, Kentucky, which was reported to be the location for a fundraiser in October 2025 for Nate Morris alongside Vivek Ramaswamy.

-Witkoff has been on the executive committee for the Real Estate Board of New York, and is a trustee for the Intrepid Foundation, and on the board of trustees of Hofstra University (since 2015).
+In 2024, Bloomberg reported that Witkoff backed a $25 million expansion of Miami’s Institute of Contemporary Art.
+That year, he was appointed to the museum’s board of trustees.
+Witkoff has been on the executive committee for the Real Estate Board of New York and is a trustee for the Intrepid Foundation, and on the board of trustees of Hofstra University since 2015.